YousefD3ja/FSWS/README.md

 * To configure the app use an instance of the config class as an argument for create_app

 # NOTICE
-**You are not allowed to put it behind a paywall unless:**
+**You are not allowed to put project behind a paywall unless:**

 * you heavily modified it.
-* this project is not the center of you project and your project is not built around it.
+* this project is not the center of your project and your project is not built around it.
 * the money is a form of donation.
 * i gave you permission to.